mhorlbeck/ScreenProcessing/README.md

     Collapsing transcript scores to gene scores
     Done!

-    /usr/local/lib/python2.7/dist-packages/numpy/core/_methods.py:59: RuntimeWarning: Mean of empty slice.
-      warnings.warn("Mean of empty slice.", RuntimeWarning)

-The results are a set of tables, which can be opened in excel, or further analyzed using python or R. The tables represent:
+The results are a set of tables, which can be opened in excel, or further analyzed using python or R. For interactive analysis, I strongly recommend the iPython Notebook (aka jupyter), which I also used to write this demo.
+The tables represent:
 * the librarytable is the info for the sgRNAs
 * the rawcountstable is simply the counts for each sgRNA from each sequencing file, while mergedcountsfile represents the counts after combining any experiments that may have been sequenced in multiple runs
 * the phenotypetable is individual sgRNA phenotypes for replicates and averaged reps (gamma = growth, rho = toxin)